aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

   /bin/bash ./bin/validate.sh -q example.com -r us-east-1 -t rp2-backend-us-east-1
   ```

-> NOTE: Make sure to replace *example.com* with your custom domain, *us-east-1*
+> REMINDER: Make sure to replace *example.com* with your custom domain,
-with your target AWS region and *rp2-backend-us-east-1* with your S3 bucket.
+*us-east-1* with your target AWS region and *rp2-backend-us-east-1* with
+your S3 bucket.

 Review output logs for any potential errors and warnings before moving forward
 to the next step.